-Please note that students have the right to be represented by counsel or a lay person of the student's choice, at the student's/parent's expense, at any and all hearings concerning student discipline.
-If you wish to bring an attorney to any hearing or meeting at the school, please inform Map Academy immediately.
+Please note that students have the right to be represented by counsel or a lay person of the student's choice, at the student's/parent's expense, at any and all hearings concerning student discipline when the school is considering a long-term suspension or expulsion.
+If you wish to bring an attorney to any such hearing or meeting at the school, please inform Map Academy immediately.
 If you fail to inform the school prior to bringing an attorney to a hearing, and Map Academy's attorney is not present, then Map Academy may exercise its right to cancel and reschedule the meeting to ensure that its attorney can attend.

-This rescheduling may delay the hearing or meeting, and if so, your child's disciplinary removal will be extended until a decision is rendered following the rescheduled hearing or meeting.
-Map Academy hereby notifies you that it may have its legal counsel present at any hearings and meetings involving student discipline.
+This rescheduling may delay the hearing or meeting, and if so, your child's disciplinary removal may be extended until a decision is rendered following the rescheduled hearing or meeting.
+Map Academy hereby notifies you that it may have its legal counsel present at any hearings and meetings involving student discipline and will provide prior notice to you if the school's attorney will be present.